richardschoen/howtostuff/pythongitvieweribmi.md

-# Installing Python Git Repository Viewer on IBM i
+# Installing Python Git Repository Viewer for IBM i Source

 Klause is a Python based git repository viewer for viewing local file system repositories.

-For this use-case we will be viewing repositories stored in the IBM IFS file system that may have been committed by iForGit IBM i Git Client Users (http://www.mobigogo.net/files/docs/iforgit)
+For this use-case we will be viewing repository source changes stored in the IBM IFS file system that may have been committed by iForGit IBM i Git Client Users (http://www.mobigogo.net/files/docs/iforgit)

 Slogan from the Github site:
 **klaus: a simple, easy-to-set-up Git web viewer that Just Works**